 What’s wrong with restrictions anyway?

-Restriction causes poor judgment and a greater likelihood of cheating on certain foods causing one to either go off the diet or gain all of the weight back very quickly.
+Restriction causes poor judgment and a greater likelihood of cheating on certain foods, therefore causing one to either go off the diet or gain all of the weight back very quickly.

 We all need a certain amount of energy (in the form of calories) in order to survive.
 That source of energy can come from food or from stored energy such as your fat tissue.
 You may want to lose weight quickly, but that isn’t the healthy route of losing weight.
-If you go on an extremely strict diet, your body will maintain stores of fat (a backup source of energy) to use when needed.
+If you go on an extremely strict diet, your body will maintain stores of fat (a back-up source of energy) to use when needed.
 Your body thinks it’s starving when on a low-calorie diet, so it slows down your metabolism to conserve energy and keep the body functioning on fewer calories.
-The extent to how slow your metabolism slows down depends on the foods you consume, the number of calories you intake, your general health, age, and exercise.
+The extent to how slow your metabolism slows down depends on the foods you consume, amount of calories you intake, your general health, age and exercise.
 So, when you do eat a low-calorie diet and are restricted from lots of foods, your body adjusts the number of calories it burns based on the loss of calories you consumed.
-Therefore, healthy calorie goals sustain a healthy metabolism while you get enough calories to support your heart, brain, and other supporting functions as well.
+Therefore, healthy calorie goals sustain and healthy metabolism! get enough calories to support your heart, brain and other supporting functions.
 Eat well, in moderation, and feel good!